cfallin/scomp/README.txt

 scomp is designed to parse the results of ``simulations'' which are performed in the course of computer architecture research.
-Most research in computer architecture is performed using simulators which take (i) a set of knobs, or configuration parameters, to precisely specify a machine to model, and (ii) a benchmark, which is a program that runs on the simulator in order to evaluate the performance of the modeled machine.
+Most research in computer architecture is performed using simulators which take (i) a set of knobs, or configuration parameters, to specify a machine to model, and (ii) a benchmark, which is a program that runs on the simulator in order to evaluate the performance of the modeled machine.
 The simulator executes the benchmark and produces a set of statistics, or metrics, which represent the behavior of the modeled machine (for example, the number of cache misses or branch mispredictions, or cycles taken to execute the benchmark).
-These metrics are the ``measurements'' which inform conclusions about the modeled microarchitecture and allow computer architecture to be a rigorous quanitative science.
+These metrics are the ``measurements'' which inform conclusions about the modeled microarchitecture and allow computer architecture to be a rigorous quantitative science.

 Typically, a researcher proposes a new microarchitectural feature or mechanism